glouppe/proj0016-big-data-project/kickoff.md

 - Create your own template and always use the same for the intermediate review stages.
     - If you make incremental reports, make sure you highlight what is new.
     - If not, introduce a status of your past reports at the beginning.
-- Use a strict methodology: follow the steps of slide 18.
+- Use a strict methodology: follow the steps of slide 19.
     - briefly report what you did for each step.
     - provide approximate percentage of completion for each step.
 - Identify which group member is responsible for what.
 - For oral presentations, stick to the allocated time slot.
-- Use recommendations of seminars on communication skills

 ---